-- Get annoyed by wires often
+- Get annoyed by tugging on wires often

-- Like the freedom of wireless devices
+- Like the freedom of wire-free devices

 - Want to go to the toilet while chatting with friends

-- Want to grab a snack without missing the action and chat
+- Want to grab a snack without missing the action

 Reasons not to get a wireless gaming headset if you:

 - Need crazy long battery life since you game for 15 hours+